mevdschee/cli-support/README.md

 # cli-support

-This shell script allows you to offer remote linux command line support over SSH to users behind a NAT.
+This shell script allows you to offer remote linux command line support over SSH to your clients that are behind a NAT.
 It is comparable to a reverse shell, but it does not require the support agent to setup a listening port first.
 The script allows the user to see what is executed and also allows the user to interact (in the socat version).

-For the netcat version (almost no requirements):
+## netcat version

-    on the client run:
+The client that needs support should run:

       ./nc.sh user@hostname

-    on the server run:
+You (the support agent) should run on the server:

       nc 0 6000

+This version has almost no requirements, but does not allow both parties to type (client can only view).

-For the socat version (requires socat and screen):
+### socat version (requires socat and screen)

-    on the client run:
+The client that needs support should run:

       ./socat.sh user@hostname

-    on the server run:
+You (the support agent) should run on the server:

       socat file:`tty`,raw,echo=0 tcp-connect:localhost:6000

-This last version should be preferred as it shares the session in such a way that both parties can type.
+This version should be preferred as it shares the session in such a way that both parties can view AND type.